rorylshanks/veriflow/README.md

 - [ ] Add device-aware context
 - [ ] Add UI for debugging users
-- [ ] Fix getRouteForHostname to also match based on path
+- [x] Fix getRouteFromRequest to also match based on path
 - [ ] Add metrics for monitoring
 - [ ] Better logging